SayantanRC/Migrate-files/troubleshooting.md

 ## Segmentation fault
 The error "Segmentation fault" is related to kernel.
 This is mostly observed in KangarooX kernel for `whyred` (Redmi Note 5).
 People encountering this are requested to change the kernel and retry backup.

+## Zero app backup
+In some cases, the app is not backing up any apk or data.
+In that case, please click hamburger menu (green circle in top left corner in the first screen of the app) -> Preferences -> Uncheck `Use new method to calculate size` option.
+The issue will probably be fixed in v3.0.

 ## Restore after setting up ROM

 1)) A detailed description of how to restore can be found on the migrate application.